Automate the Backup of Your Microsoft SQL Server Express Databases

 destination folder to ensure that the backup file exists.
 The backup of the database is in the form of a

-backup.
 The setup of the backup job is now complete.
+Repeat

-A batch file is used to run the SQL Server backup job
+A batch file can be used to run the SQL Server backup job

-that you can use is below. (remember to save this file with a "BAT" file
+that you just created.
+Here's an example (remember to save this file with a "BAT" file

 --- < Begin Code Batch Script > ---